Public Resources for

 Small Business Revolving Loan Fund (round 2)

-Funding Opportunity: Funding Opportunity: The New York State Small Business Revolving Loan Fund Round 2 (SBRLF2has been given $55,583,258 from the State Small Business Credit Initiative (SSBCI) to provide short-term financing to address capital access disparities.
-The program focuses on supporting new companies, underbanked communities, and small businesses, particularly those owned by minorities, women, veterans, and located in economically distressed areas.
-CBLO loans can be microloans (ranging from $500 to $25,000) or regular loans (over $25,000 but not exceeding $20,000,000).
-Program funds used by CBLOs cannot exceed 50% of the loan principal, or $125,000, whichever is lower.
+Funding Opportunity: Funding Opportunity: The New York State Small Business Revolving Loan Fund Round 2has been given $55,583,258 from the State Small Business Credit Initiative (SSBCI) to provide shorter-term financing to address capital access disparities.
+The program focuses on supporting new companies, underbanked communities, and small businesses, particularly those owned by minorities, women, veterans, and those located in economically distressed areas.
+Program loans shall be provided via Community Based Lending Organizations (CBLOs).
+CBLO loans will be microloans (ranging from $500 to $25,000) or regular loans (over $25,000 but not exceeding $20,000,000).
+Program funds used by CBLO cannot exceed 50% of the principal lone and shall not be greater than $125,000.

 Requirements: